mgorav/language-as-service/README.md

 # Language As Service

+Language As Service
+Each language comes with its runtime env and other infrastructure intricacies,.
+Can you we  put en end to this & having generic runtime execution.
+Possible yes, using GraalVM.

+GraalVM, provides, polyglot virtual machine, as a alternative for Google’s Go (golang).
+This VM is a “universal VM”.
+It can run applications written in language likeJavaScript, Python, Ruby, C, and C++, and JVM based languages like Java, Kotlin, and Scala.

+Checkout my project which demonstrate "Language As Service": https://lnkd.in/e2t6_s3

-Execute python code as a service.
+This provide ability to execute python code as a service.
 We live in the world of polygot programming lanauge.
-GraalVM provide a universal VM for lanauges like Java, Python, Kotlin, R etc. This project provide Language As Service for language "python" using Spring BOOT.
+GraalVM provide a universal VM for languages like Java, Python, Kotlin, R etc. This service provide's - Language As Service for language "python" using Spring BOOT.
 This service provide ease of interaction with python.
-It execute script, along with the outcome of the scirpt as , it provides error if there are any.
+It execute script, along with the outcome of the script as , it provides error if there are any.

 # Installation